History of Leicester CCF to Leicester CCC

 In 1988 Mr. Stanley Rowe went home to glory, eleven days after Esther, Chinese Overseas Christian Mission (COCM) missionary moved to Leicester to help with the student ministry in the city as well as using it as a base for her ministry to other student Fellowships in the UK

 Church planting strategy was set to establish a Chinese Christian church with three COCM missionaries working together-Esther, focusing on student ministry, Sam and Teresa working at reaching the Chinese who are in the catering trade and their families.
-Our Sunday worship service became bilingual (Cantonese translated into English or vice versa)
+Our Sunday worship service became bilingual (Cantonese translated into English or vice versa).
+As numbers of believers we added to the fellowship we had to move to a bigger premises, Elim Pentecostal Church in 1990.

 The Leicester CCF members worked hard and we were united in our outreach and in equipping believers in the faith.

 Leicester CCF was inaugurated as Leicester Chinese Christian church.
 Sam and Teresa Sham moved to Belfast while Esther stayed on to use Leicester as her based for co-ordinating the student ministry and to help Leicester whenever she could.
-We rented Elim Pentecostal Church, Narborough Road, for our Bilingual Sunday services.
+We continued to rent Elim Pentecostal Church, Narborough Road, for our Bilingual Sunday services.
 At the same time we had Chinese class and Sunday school for the children.

 In March 2004, the leadership felt a need to start an English speaking Sunday worship and outreach to the second generation Chinese in Leicester.
 This would enable us to reach the professionals and the English speaking students and the non Chinese.
 In May of that same year, we also planted a daughter congregation in Grantham.
 As the church conducted short term mission over in Grantham people came to faith in Christ.
 These young believers needed to be nurtured and to attend worship services.
 Leicester was too far for them as most of them needed to go to work at 3pm.
 So Grantham Chinese Christian congregations have their worship service at 1:30pm, but it changed to 1pm in 2015.